 The company hopes to bag other building management contracts, particularly those occupied by business process outsourcing companies.

-Century Properties distinctive was founded by Jose E.B.
+Century Properties distinctive was founded by Executive Chairman of the Board Jose E.B.
 Antonio in 1986, when the Philippines became famous for its “quiet revolution.”

 Amid the political and economic crises, Antonio saw a bright future for the country.
 He was right—25 years later Century Properties, which he started with six friends, has become one of the country’s top five real еstatе developers with more than 3,000 employees.